Vicinius/Vicinius/README.md

 - 👋  Hi, I’m @Vicinius
-- 👀  I’m interested in learning more about data analytics, data science and contributing to projects on these areas
+- 👀  I’m interested in learning more about data analytics, data science, data engineering and contributing to projects on these areas
 - 🌱  I’m currently learning SQL and Python!
 - 💞️  I’m looking to collaborate on any data-related projects :-)
-- 📫  How to reach me: https://www.linkedin.com/in/vinicius-sodre-quadros/
+- 📫  How to reach me: https://www.linkedin.com/in/vinicius-sodre-quadros/ or viniciussquadros@hotmail.com

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Vicinius&count_private=true&show_icons=true&hide=issues,contribs)